KridaCreations/graph_algorithm_visualizer/README.md

 5) when animation start playing the "abort animation button" will be active.
 6) you can click on that button to abort the animation.

+if you feel any bug open a issue.

 #workinprogess
 #graph_algorithms